Sed66666/SeamlessDB-Cloud/README.md

 # SeamlessDB

-SeamlessDB is a cloud-native database prototype for academic purposes, supporting the separation of computation, state, and storage into three layers.
+SeamlessDB is a cloud-native database prototype designed for academic research, featuring efficient transaction breakpoint resumption within a compute-state-storage three-tier architecture.

 We implemente our designs mentioned in the paper(SeamlessDB: Efficient Failover Handling in Cloud-native Databases with Breakpoint Resumption) based on this system.